 Canada’s economy is one of the world’s biggest and most stable.
 The Canadian economy closely resembles that of its neighbour to the South, the United States.
-Apart from having similar patterns of production and living standards, Canada also adopts a market oriented economic system combines private enterprise with government regulation.
+Apart from having similar patterns of production and living standards, Canada also adopts a market-oriented economic system that combines private enterprise with government regulation.

-Since the Second World War, Canada has experienced massive growth in its manufacturing, mining and services, propelling the economy from being a largely agricultural one to becoming one of the most highly industrialised and urbanised economies in the world.
+Since the Second World War, Canada has experienced massive growth in its manufacturing, mining, and service sectors, propelling the economy from being a largely agricultural one to becoming one of the most highly industrialized and urbanized economies in the world.

-The economic growth in Canada has been so effective and consistent that today it is the 9th largest economy in the world based on GDP.
-Unlike most of its peers Canada is considered unique for having an advanced economy as its primary sector, namely the logging and oil industries, is one of the most important elements to the economy.
-Canada’s manufacturing industry is also high important, particularly the automobile industry, with low labour costs and a comprehensive healthcare and social security system attracting major automobile companies from the US and Japan to set up manufacturing facilities in Canada.
+The economic growth in Canada has been so effective and consistent that today it is the 10th largest economy in the world based on GDP.
+Unlike most of its peers, Canada is considered unique for having an advanced economy as its primary sector, namely the logging and oil industries, is one of the most important elements of the economy.
+Canada’s manufacturing industry is also highly important, particularly the automobile industry, with low labour costs and a comprehensive healthcare and social security system attracting major automobile companies from the US and Japan to set up manufacturing facilities in Canada.

 Canada prides itself on the availability of excellent social services, primarily the publicly financed healthcare system known as Medicare.

-Canada is known for its tolerance, respect of human rights, and social justice.
+Canada is known for its tolerance, respect for human rights, and social justice.
 Internationally, Canada has a strong record of standing against discrimination and injustice.
-A respect for human rights and personal freedom is deeply held, and both are constitutionally enshrined in Canada's Charter of Rights and Freedoms.
+Respect for human rights and personal freedom is deeply held, and both are constitutionally enshrined in Canada's Charter of Rights and Freedoms.